Relativity Space: Terran R

+Terran R’s architecture is designed to support first‑stage reusability.
+Following stage separation, the booster performs a flip maneuver using cold-gas reaction control thrusters before igniting engines for an entry burn to reduce velocity and heating during atmospheric reentry.
+Grid fins provide aerodynamic control during descent, after which the stage performs a landing burn and deploys its landing legs prior to touchdown on a downrange recovery ship.
+Recovered stages are then inspected, refurbished, and prepared for subsequent flights.
+The vehicle’s design incorporates iterative reusability blocks, with initial flights focused on engineering validation and later configurations aimed at increasing reuse cadence.

+As of early 2026, all primary structures flight hardware were in integration and engine acceptance testing was underway following engine qualification.
+Hardware for future flights is also being manufactured.

 Terran 1

 Terran 1 was an expendable launch vehicle that consisted of two stages.
 The first stage used nine Aeon 1 engines, while the second stage used a single vacuum-optimized Aeon 1 engine.
 It was designed to launch a maximum payload of 1250 kg to 185 km low Earth orbit (LEO), normal payload of 900 kg to 500 km Sun-synchronous orbit (SSO), and high-altitude payload of 700 kg to 1200 km SSO.
-Relativity's advertised launch price was US$12 million per Terran 1 mission in June 2020.
-Relativity conducted the first launch of Terran 1 on March 23, 2023 (UTC) after three scrubbed launch attempts.
+Relativity's advertised launch price was $12 million per Terran 1 mission in June 2020.
+Relativity conducted the first launch of Terran 1 on March 23, 2023 (UTC) after two scrubbed launch attempts.

+The mission's primary objective was to pass through the area of maximum aerodynamic pressure (max-q), the period of flight where the rocket experiences the greatest amount of aerodynamic forces as it climbs through the atmosphere.
+Terran 1 passed through max-q at T+1 minute and 20 seconds.
 Soon after launch, an anomaly occurred with the upper stage engine which prevented the rocket from achieving orbit.
 The second stage engine and nosecone splashed into the ocean about 4 minutes into the flight.
-The Terran 1 rocket was retired after this failed maiden flight.
+The Terran 1 rocket was retired after this maiden flight, as the company shifted to producing larger rockets.